 Psychotropic medication such as ADD/ADHD medicine CAN NOT be sent in with any student.
 Students can not carry medication on them unless the meds are the life-saving/emergency medications listed above.
 Please contact your student's School Nurse with any questions.

-Please see the Health Services Main Page for the district's COVID-19 Health protocols as well as the district's reopening plan for health and illness information.
+Please see the Health Services Main Page for the district's COVID-19 Health protocols as well as the district's health exclusion policy for health and illness information.

-We encourage your child and family to wash their hands often for at least twenty seconds with soap and water and wear a mask that covers both their nose and mouth.
-Hand washing and mask wearing are two of the top ways to prevent the spread of germs, including COVID-19.
-We also encourage parents/caregivers to encourage their children and family to avoid touching their "T" zone: eyes, nose, and mouth and to cover their coughs with their elbows, not their hands and to maintain social distancing.
+We encourage your child and family to wash their hands often for at least twenty seconds with soap and water Hand washing is one of the top ways to prevent the spread of germs, including COVID-19.
+We also encourage parents/caregivers to encourage their children and family to avoid touching their "T" zone: eyes, nose, and mouth and to cover their coughs with their elbows, not their hands.
 Finally, if your student is sick, please keep them home to help preventing the spread of germs to others.
 By working together, we can help keep our students, staff, and families healthy.

 If you have any questions about the above topics, please contact your School Nurse.
 Thank you!